mbijoor/harvard-capstone-movielens/harvard-capstone-movielens.md

 \newpage
 ## Regularization
 ### Motivation
-Despite the large movie to movie variation, our improvement in RMSE are either relatively negligible or the results from the recommendations are strange.
+Despite the large movie to movie variation, our improvement in RMSE is either relatively negligible or the results from the recommendations are strange.
 Let's explore where we made mistakes in our second model, using only movie effects $b_{i}$.

 Here are the **10 largest mistakes**